patrickballantyne/patrickballantyne.github.io/README.md

    The script can be found in the file called *Practical6_InputsOutputs.py*
 - [Practical Seven Script](Practical7_Communicating.py) contains all the code used in the seventh practical on 'Communicating'.
    The script can be found in the file called *Practical7_Communicating.py*
+- [Practical Eight Script](Practical8_Animation_FinalModel.py) contains all the code for the final model.
+The script can be found in the file called *Practical8_Animation_FinalModel.py*
+- [AgentFramework](agentframework.py) contains the script that defines the new 'Agent' class

 Aswell as the scripts from the practicals, a number of the output have been included: